 - They increase your property’s appeal and value

 Types Of Water Features

 You can combine water features with your existing landscape in a myriad of ways.
-Some of the larger projects might require the help of a landscape designer and a specialized crew, while others are a lot easier to do and may not even require a permit.
+Some of the larger projects might require the help of our Mt.
+Prospect landscapers along with a specialized crew, while others are a lot easier to do and may not even require a permit.

 Here are some the most popular water features: